era86/era86.github.io/_drafts/2018-03-21-pi-zero-w-usb-dashcam.markdown

 ### Boot the SD Card

-Once Raspbian is installed and configured to connect to the internet, the Raspberry Pi is ready to record video!
+Once Raspbian is installed and set up to connect to the internet, the Raspberry Pi is ready to record video!
 Just put the SD card into the slot and boot it up.

 ### Install `ffmpeg` in Raspbian